-- If after advice from the Educational Psychologist and other professionals, the school and parents consider help is needed from outside the school's resources the SENCO should complete the EHC Needs Assessment referral. - Documents are sent to the Special Educational Needs and Disability Assessment and Review Department (SENDAR), to decide whether to proceed with Statutory Assessment by the Authority. - Should the Panel decide against statutory assessment it is then up to the school to look again at provision for the child and to formulate new strategies and ILP's.

-- If the Panel agrees to proceed with Statutory Assessment, the SENCO prepares further documentation about the child, and in consideration with similar documents from other involved professionals an Education, Health and Care plan (EHC plan) may be issued. - The class teacher, in conjunction with the SENCO, is then responsible for drawing up an ILP to meet the objectives set out in the Education, Health and Care Plan. - The EHC plan must be formally reviewed every 6 months for children in the Early Years and at least annually for KS1.
+- If after advice from the Educational Psychologist and other professionals, the school and parents consider help is needed from outside the school's resources the SENCO should complete the EHC Needs Assessment. - Documents are sent to the Special Educational Needs and Disability Assessment and Review Department (SENDAR), to decide whether to proceed with Statutory Assessment by the Authority. - Should the Panel decide against statutory assessment it is then up to the school to look again at provision for the child and to formulate new strategies and ILP's. - If the Panel agrees to proceed with Statutory Assessment, the SENCO prepares further documentation about the child, and in consideration with similar documents from other involved professionals an Education, Health and Care plan (EHC plan) may be issued. - The class teacher, in conjunction with the SENCO, is then responsible for drawing up an ILP to meet the objectives set out in the Education, Health and Care Plan. - The EHC plan must be formally reviewed at least annually.